federicocm93/news-summarizer-api/README.md

 - 💲 Subscription management with Stripe integration
 - 📊 Request tracking with usage limits based on subscription tier
 - 🚀 Free trial system with 50 requests for new users
-- 🔄 Proxy to Ollama API for generating summaries

 ## Subscription Tiers